rollbar/rollbar.js/sdks/rollbar.js/README.md

   <dl>
 <dt>code_version
 </dt>
 <dd>Version control number (i.e. git SHA) of the current revision.
-Used for linking filenames in stacktraces to Github.
+Used for linking filenames in stacktraces to GitHub.
 </dd>

 <dt>source_map_enabled